About me

 Below, I list some of the research topics I have worked on.

-I use Earth and environmental sciences theory and computational methods to understand regional impacts of climate change and how they can intensify social disparities.
+I use Earth and environmental sciences theory and computational methods to understand the causes and regional impacts of extreme events on ecosystems and human populations.

 Combination of multiscale oceanographic datasets for investigating ocean dynamics